Hurricane Ida Ravages Southeast Louisiana

 Things to do:

 - Look for damage – roof, ceiling, windows, structural, contents, flooring, etc.

-- Mitigate – we are all required to make sure the damage does not get worse (meaning if there are safe steps we can take to stop additional damage from happening we must do so).
-An example would be having a tarp placed on the roof to make sure more rain doesn’t damage the inside of the home/business.
+- Mitigate – Try to prevent further damage to your home.
+We are all required to make sure the damage does not get worse (meaning if there are safe steps we can take to stop additional damage from happening we must do so).
+An example would be having a tarp placed on the roof to make sure more rain doesn’t damage the inside of the home/business or boarding up windows.

 - Keep receipts – Make a list of any alternative living expenses – money you spent while living outside of your home due to hurricane damage.
 Be sure to save receipts!
 You may be eligible for reimbursement for the living expenses you incur while your home is being cleaned up and repaired

 - File a timely claim – Take a look at your homeowner’s insurance policy to see what’s covered.
 Call your insurance provider immediately to get specific instructions for filing a claim.
 Know that:

 - once you file your claim the insurance company has 30 days to adjust your claim

 - once satisfactory proof of loss is received, the insurance company must submit payment to the policyholder within 30 days

 - Business claims – If you own a business and the building sustained damage, check to see if you have business interruption coverage